derpen/LeSite/content/posts/creating-server-3.md

 # Engine-X

 Nginx (pronounced as engine-x) is how you turn your machine into a real server.
-What we will do with nginx is to basically allow a folder and a port for our user to access.
+What we will do with nginx is to basically allow a folder and a port for anyone to access.
 Now, by default, every port in Arch is opened, so you don't have to worry about firewall and such.
 But any other distro need to care about firewall.

 First, install nginx
 ```